Write the Next Chapter of Your Nursing Career

 Become a Family Nurse Practitioner with GMercyU

-Call 877-531-7941 or email email@example.com to contact an admissions counselor or begin your application online now!
+Call 877-531-7941 or email email@example.com to contact an admissions counselor.
+You can also begin your application online now!